smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref skipDetectAdLib >}}

-If the feature were implemented, it would suppress only the first (of two) AdLib detection attempts and the assigment of its return value to {{< lookup/cref isAdLibPresentPrivate >}}.
+If the feature were implemented, it would suppress only the first (of two) AdLib detection attempts and the assignment of its return value to {{< lookup/cref isAdLibPresentPrivate >}}.

 {{< boilerplate/global-cref soundData1 >}}